-- 14.20 Members, council staff and members of the public must ensure that mobile phones are turned to silent during meetings of the council and committees of the council. - 14.21 A person must not live stream or use an audio recorder, video camera, mobile phone or any other device to make a recording of the proceedings of a meeting of the council or a committee of the council without the prior authorisation of the council or the committee. - 14.22 Any person who contravenes or attempts to contravene clause 14.21, may be expelled from the meeting as provided for under section 10(2) of the Act. - 14.23 If any such person, after being notified of a resolution or direction expelling them from the meeting, fails to leave the place where the meeting is being held, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the first-mentioned person from that place and, if necessary, restrain that person from re-entering that place for the remainder of the meeting.
+- 14.23 Members, council staff and members of the public must ensure that mobile phones are turned to silent during meetings of the council and committees of the council. - 14.24 A person must not live stream or use an audio recorder, video camera, mobile phone or any other device to make a recording of the proceedings of a meeting of the council or a committee of the council without the prior authorisation of the council or the committee. - 14.25 Without limiting clause 14.18, a contravention of clause 14.24 or an attempt to contravene that clause, constitutes disorderly conduct for the purposes of clause 14.18.
+Any person who contravenes or attempts to contravene clause 14.24, may be expelled from the meeting as provided for under section 10(2) of the Act. - 14.26 If any such person, after being notified of a resolution or direction expelling them from the meeting, fails to leave the place where the meeting is being held, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the first-mentioned person from that place and, if necessary, restrain that person from re-entering that place for the remainder of the meeting.